sksabir019/RAGentic/flow.md

 - **Timeouts**: Each agent call sets a timeout (5–30 seconds depending on step).
 Expired calls throw and trigger fallback or error propagation.
 - **Partial failure**: If any agent beyond retrieval fails, the backend may reuse available data (e.g., skip validation but return the generated answer with a warning).
+- **Queue or Redis outage**: When the BullMQ connection fails (bad `REDIS_URL`, auth mismatch, or offline Redis), uploads fail immediately with a descriptive 500 because the ingestion job cannot be enqueued.
+Fix the Redis connection and retry—no documents are lost because the binary never leaves the gateway.
 - **Confidence guard**: Responses with confidence below `CONFIDENCE_THRESHOLD` include a warning field so the frontend can signal reduced reliability.
 - **LLM errors**: Provider-specific failures (quota, network) fall back to alternative providers when configured or respond with HTTP 503 and a descriptive message.
 - **Rate limit**: Exceeded thresholds return HTTP 429 with retry information.